comp-lin-alg/comp-lin-alg-course/doc/source/L1_preliminaries.rst

 .. hint::

    Before you attempt any exercises, you need to make sure that you have everything you need set up on your computer.
+See the checklist in :ref:`the exercises section <comp_exercises>`.

 Matrices, vectors and matrix-vector multiplication
 ==================================================